It’s been roughly ten weeks since I left the UK but to me, it feels more like ten months!

 I’ve met some great, interesting and beautiful people on my travels.
 But there were always going to be some that I wasn’t going to click with.

 And it’s happened quite a few times.
 I used to think it was a bad thing, a reflection on me almost.
-But out here, I’ve come to learn that it’s just an everyday occurance that everyone goes through.
+But out here, I’ve come to learn that it’s just an everyday occurrence that everyone goes through.

 There are so many people from different cultures, nationalities and walks of life that make each person different.
-It’s a great thing and I’m glad that I was emmerced in such diverse atmospheres.
+It’s a great thing and I’m glad that I was immersed in such diverse atmospheres.
 But I’m also glad that I no longer doubt myself and accept what isn’t meant to be.

 3. I actually don’t mind my own company.

 This is a strange comment to make considering I decided to come out travelling by myself!
 But of course, I had my reservations about being by myself all the time.

 However, on my very first day in Sydney, I was lucky enough to meet a travel buddy and we decided to explore the entire east coast together, right up until now.
 So all in all, I haven’t really had to be (or wanted to be) alone.